jukkaha/copilot-advanced-exercises/README.md

     3. Initialize a local git repository for the project.
     4. Create a .gitignore file for the project.
 This is important since Copilot automatically [ignores files listed in .gitignore from the workspace index](https://code.visualstudio.com/docs/copilot/reference/workspace-context#_what-content-is-included-in-the-workspace-index)

-### Copilot Settings
-* **Purpose:** Familiarize yourself with the configuration options for Copilot, configure Copilot according to your needs, and enable custom instructions.
-* **In VSCode:**
-* **Steps:**
-    1. Open VS Code settings
-    2. Type Copilot in the search field
-    3. Go through the following settings and understand their purpose.
-        - GitHub › Copilot: Enable
-        - GitHub › Copilot › Chat › Agent: Auto Fix
-        - GitHub › Copilot › Next Edit Suggestions: Enabled
-        - Chat › Agent: Enabled
-    4. Make sure the following setting is enabled
-        - GitHub › Copilot › Chat › Code Generation: Use Instruction Files
-    5. See the following settings and click on "edit in settings.json".
-Think about what kind of additions would be useful in your technological environment.
-        - GitHub › Copilot › Chat › Review Selection: Instructions
-        - GitHub › Copilot › Chat › Code Generation: Instructions

-* **Other IDEs:**
-* **Steps:**
-    1. Open your IDE’s settings/preferences.
-    2. Search for "Copilot" in the settings.
-    3. Review and understand the following settings (names may vary by IDE):
-        - Enable/disable Copilot
-        - Enable Copilot Chat
-        - Enable Agent Mode (VS Code only)
-        - Enable custom instructions
-    4. For advanced customization, edit the Copilot settings JSON or equivalent configuration file if your IDE supports it.

 ### Custom instructions
 * **Purpose:** Create a custom instructions file for the project to help Copilot understand your coding conventions.
 * **Steps:**